1. What is chest wall pain?

 - Inflammation around the ribs, caused by conditions called costochondritis or Tietze's syndrome

 - A medical condition, such as angina or gallstones

 2. Symptoms of chest wall pain

-The pain can be on one side, in a specific area or around a wide area of the breast.
+The pain can be on 1 side, in a specific area or around a wide area of the breast.

 It may be burning or sharp, may spread down the arm and can be worse when you move.

-This type of pain can also be felt if pressure is applied to the area on the chest wall.
+You can feel this type of pain if pressure is applied to the area on the chest wall.